-- Exceptional Education Teacher 4-C's Awards (every 9-week grading period). - Red Top Middle School currently has every academic collaborative team working towards "A-Team" status.
-Teachers in every collaborative team have set a Team SMART goal regarding when they expect to achieve a designated step towards full "A-Team" recognition (Team, Guiding Coalition, Central Office or Superintendent Level). - We currently have 21 students actively participating in our Student Government Association.
+- Staff member was accepted into and completed the Aspiring Administrators Leadership Academy. - Exceptional Education Teacher 4-C's Awards (every 9-week grading period). - Red Top Middle School currently has every academic collaborative team working towards A-Team status.
+Teachers in every collaborative team have set a Team SMART goal regarding when they expect to achieve a designated step towards FULL A-Team recognition (Team, Guiding Coalition, Central Office or Superintendent Level). - We currently have 21 students actively participating in our Student Government Association. - We currently have 25 students actively participating in our Student Honor Society Association.
+We had 41 students participate last school year (20-21). - STAMP Testing Native Language: 41 (17% of total population) of 8th grade students earned 80 credits of high school Spanish by exam. - We currently have 36 eighth grade students, 15% of the 8th grade class, enrolled in credit high school Spanish I. - We currently have 59 seventh graders, 30% of the 7th grade class, who have taken one semester of Spanish. - We currently have 71 sixth graders, 36% of the 6th grade class, who have taken one semester of Spanish. - We currently have 113 eighth grade students, 47% of the 8th grade class, who have taken a STEM connections class. - We currently have 80 seventh graders, 40% of the 7th grade class, who have taken a STEM connections class. - We currently have 76 sixth graders, 38% of the 6th grade class, who have taken a STEM connections class.

-- We currently have 25 students actively participating in our Student Honor Society Association.
-We had 41 students participate last school year (20-21). - STAMP Testing Native Language: 41 (17% of total population) of 8th grade students earned 80 credits of high school Spanish by exam. - We currently have 36 eighth grade students, 15% of the 8th grade class, enrolled in credit high school Spanish I. - We currently have 59 seventh graders, 30% of the 7th grade class, who have taken one semester of Spanish. - We currently have 71 sixth graders, 36% of the 6th grade class, who have taken one semester of Spanish. - We currently have 113 eighth grade students, 47% of the 8th grade class, who have taken a STEM connections class. - We currently have 80 seventh graders, 40% of the 7th grade class, who have taken a STEM connections class. - We currently have 76 sixth graders, 38% of the 6th grade class, who have taken a STEM connections class. - o 50 students are pursuing OSHA certification in the 2021-2022 school year. - o We currently have 3 Robotics Teams (6th grade, 7th grade, ALL Girls). - We achieved Bartow County STEM certification on March 25th, 2022.
+- 50 students are pursuing OSHA certification in the 2021-2022 school year. - We currently have 3 Robotics Teams (6th grade, 7th grade, ALL Girls). - Bartow County School System STEM Certified (Spring 2022).